-By the sixth week of the semester in which a student first registers for dissertation hours, a dissertation prospectus must be submitted and orally defended (failure to do this on time may jeopardize the student's funding or enrollment in the Ph.D. program).
+Within two semesters after admission to candidacy, the student must submit and defend a dissertation prospectus.
 The prospectus should include a description and defense of a viable research project (5-10 pages) and a bibliography.
-The prospectus will be defended before the student's dissertation committee.
+The prospectus is to be defended before the student's dissertation committee.

-Upon successful defense of the dissertation prospectus, the student must submit the Thesis/Dissertation Research Approval Form (available at: http://www.fsu.edu/~philo/research_approval_form.pdf), complete with signatures of the dissertation committee, to the main office, along with a copy of the defended prospectus.
+Upon successful defense of the dissertation prospectus the student must submit to the main office the signed Thesis/Dissertation Research Approval Form along with a copy of the defended prospectus.